ad4mts/zfdash/README.md

 sudo docker compose down
 ```

 ### Docker Security Note (Advanced)

 ZfDash requires direct access to the host's ZFS subsystem, which presents a security challenge for containerization.

 *   **`--privileged` Flag**: The command above uses `--privileged`, which grants the container full, unrestricted access to the host.
 This is the simplest way to ensure functionality but is also the least secure.
-*   **A More Secure Alternative**: For better security, you can replace `--privileged` with the more granular `--cap-add SYS_ADMIN` flag and mount /dev as volume using `-v /dev:/dev` (so the container has access to disks).
+*   **A More Secure Alternative**: For better security, you can replace `--privileged` with the more granular `--cap-add SYS_ADMIN` flag and mount `/dev` as a volume using `-v /dev:/dev` (so the container has access to disks).
 If you still encounter permission errors (often due to AppArmor or SELinux policies on the host), you may also need to add `--security-opt seccomp=unconfined` as a last resort.
-    * If using Docker Compose, use the included [compose.moresecure.yml](compose.moresecure.yml) to as an override and redeploy:
+    * If using Docker Compose, use the included [compose.moresecure.yml](compose.moresecure.yml) as an override and redeploy:
       ```bash
       mv compose.moresecure.yml compose.override.yml
       docker compose up -d